FrostyX/frostyx.github.io/_drafts/stop-distrohopping.md

 frequently come accross people switching from one GNU/Linux distribution to another.
 Asking for recommendations.
-Of course, they are free to do whatever they want and assess their reasons for hopping by their own ...
-I'd like to recommend an alternative which I think is more meaningful.
+Of course, they are free to do whatever they want and assess their reasons for hopping by their own judgement.
+Even though I will probable be heavily downvoted for this, I'd like to recommend an alternative which I think is more meaningful.